mmbman/Katagiri/1979-06-15-Fukanzazengi-Talk-7.md

 ##### 47:30

-(Transcriber’s Note: The following anecdote, at the end of the seven day sesshin, starts quietly, but is difficult to transcribe after a while because it’s hard to hear over all the laughter.
-I’ve done my best with it.)
+(Transcriber’s Note: The following anecdote, at the end of the seven day sesshin, starts quietly, but is difficult to transcribe after a while because it’s hard to hear over all the laughter.)

 **Katagiri**: If you think about [zazen](glossary#zazen) for seven days, you become good friends with zazen.
 How do you like it?
 Do you hate it? *[Soft laughter.]*